sashetophizika/hyprscratch/README.md

 ### Extra hyprscratch commands:

-* `cycle`: cycles between scratchpads in the order they are defined in the configuration file.
+* `cycle [normal|special]`: cycles between scratchpads (optionally only normal or only special ones) in the order they are defined in the configuration file.

 * `hideall`: hides all scratchpads, useful mostly when stacking multiple of them.